KyAnhVo/ml-models/id3-python/README.md

 ## Environment
 - Language: Python 3.6.9
-- Libraries:
-  - numpy 1.19.5
-  - pandas 1.1.5
-- No other non-standard libraries are used.
+- Used pure Python, no non-standard libraries are used.
-- Code runs on UTD Linux machines with the above environment.

 ---